Resources

 Step 4: Claim Assessment

 After the document verification, the insurance company proceeds with the claim assessment.
-They evaluate the policy terms, coverage, and any applicable exclusions or conditions.
-The claim assessment process aims to determine the validity of the claim and ascertain the payable amount.
+They evaluate the policy terms, coverage, and applicable exclusions or conditions.
+The claim assessment process aims to determine the claim's validity and ascertain the payable amount.

 Step 5: Payout to Beneficiaries

 Once the claim is assessed and approved, the insurance company proceeds with the payout.
-The beneficiaries receive the sum assured or death benefit as mentioned in the policy.
-The payout can be in a lump sum or structured instalments, depending on the policy terms and the beneficiaries' preference.
+The beneficiaries receive the sum assured or death benefit mentioned in the policy.
+Depending on the policy terms and the beneficiaries' preferences, the payout can be in a lump sum or structured instalments.

 Frequently Asked Questions